- The Phoenician Rising

-In 1985, Charles Keating had a vision to build a multi-million dollar, Five Diamond resort that would display the elegance and sophistication of Europe, standing out as a sparkling gem in the Sonoran Desert.
+In 1985 Charles Keating had a vision to build a multi-million dollar luxury resort that would display the elegance and sophistication of Europe, standing out as a sparkling gem in the Sonoran Desert.
 Keating purchased the land at the base of Camelback Mountain, as it was the most recognizable location in the Valley, providing dramatic views of the city skyline.
 To build his special palace, no expense was spared and no detail was overlooked.

-In October 1996, the golf course was expanded from 18 to 27 holes.
-In addition, The Canyon Suites building was completed.
-The facility sits on the northwest side of the resort property, which was previously home to the Elizabeth Arden Maine Chance Day Spa.
+In October 1996, the Canyon Suites building was completed.
+The boutique hotel sits on the northwest side of the resort property, which was previously home to the Elizabeth Arden Maine Chance Day Spa.

 In Spring 2007 following a $5.5 million renovation, The Canyon Suites debuted as Arizona’s only boutique resort within a resort.
-The 60-room hotel offers a variety of exclusive services, including a private edgeless pool and a chauffeur-driven Mercedes.
+The 60-room hotel offers a variety of exclusive services, including a private infinity pool and chauffeur-driven luxury car.